 - There is an error after I click submit or there is no acknowledgement that the form has been submitted.
 What do I do?

 You should see a final page acknowledging that it has been received.
 If not it could be because you have not completed one of the required questions.
 Errors in red text will indicate this at the top or bottom of the page and if you then answer those questions and click submit the form should be accepted.
-If the error is not resolved, please take a screenshot and email the Examinations Office with the student’s name and student number.
+If the error is not resolved, please take a screenshot and email the Examinations Office with the candidate’s name and student number.

 - Will I receive payment for examining this thesis?